 From economic-focused analyses to discussions of race, agency, and resistance, historians have continually reshaped our perspective on this pivotal chapter in American history.
 An effective project might highlight how social movements influenced scholars’ questions and conclusions. - Revisiting the French Revolution

 Marxist interpretations once dominated the field, but newer approaches incorporate gender studies and cultural theories.
-Comparing these diverse viewpoints reveals how historiographical essays capture the evolution of scholarly thought and mirror ongoing debates within history.
+Comparing these viewpoints reveals how historiographical essays capture the evolution of scholarly thought and mirror ongoing debates within history.

 Conclusion: Embracing the Dynamics of Historiography